 missile systems.
 The capability to meet the essential requirements for the performance, cost, and risk of missile systems is driven by missile design, development, and system engineering.

-About every two-to-three months I offer a one-to-five day short course based on my textbook Missile Design and System plus additional new material.
+Every few months I offer a one-to-five day short course based on my textbook Missile Design and System Engineering, plus additional new material.
 The course is available through the AIAA